LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 _(completed by contact center manager, project manager or program manager)_

-Before you can create engagements for your mobile app, you must first configure the mobile app data source in LiveEngage.
+Before you can create engagements for your mobile app, you must first configure the mobile app data source in the Conversational Cloud.
 To do this, go to the Campaign Builder, select [Data sources](data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html) from the Campaign Builder footnote, and follow these instructions:

 1. Under “Conversation sources” tab, choose “**Mobile App**” -> Connect.